RomainCapo/InfDataLab1/lab1/report.md

 Indeed the StandardAnalyser class uses a LowerCaseFilter which converts all the words of the query into lower case.

 ### 6)
 The removal of stop words takes place first.
-Indeed there is no interest ito perform the stemming on the stop words to delete them later.
+Indeed there is no interest into perform the stemming on the stop words to delete them later.
+Note that if you change the processing order of stemming and stop word deletion the result may be different.

 ## Chapter 3.1
 ### 1